-Most tradespeople I have met don’t love social media, it can be complicated, and none of the social media platforms you can use are instant lead machines which are why tradies don’t invest here in general.
+Most tradespeople I have met don’t love social media, it can be complicated, and none of the social media platforms tradespeople use is instant lead machines which is why tradies don’t invest here in general.

 But we are NOT going to leverage these social media sites for leads; we are going to leverage them for trust.

 Google only wants to rank sites that are trusted authorities, even at a local level, it’s trying to determine who’s the best for its user.

 And these sites are some of the most trusted sites in the world.